Requirements for Admission

 To apply

-1. You must complete an online application to be considered for reentry.
-If you are applying for readmission to your previous program you should select “Reentry” in the dropdown menu.
-You may not need new recommendations or statement of purpose, but you should confirm this with your program.
-If you are applying for a new degree program or were last enrolled longer than five years ago, you will need to fill out a new application.
+1. You must complete an online application to be considered for reentry and select the same program you were previously enrolled in.
+You will need to reach out to the program before being allowed to submit the application.
+If you are applying for a new degree program or were last enrolled longer than ten years ago, you will need to fill out a new application.

 2. All reentry applicants must pay the $75.00 application fee, plus the $6.00 processing fee if you are an international applicant.
 This is regardless of the last time you were enrolled, and is non-refundable.